uni-ts/uni-ts/docs/docs/result/index.md

 <!--@include: ./snippets/index/explicit-error-information/safe.md-->

+## Why Choose This Package?

+As there are other Result type packages out there, you may wonder, what makes this one different?
+Here's what we believe sets `@uni-ts/result` apart:

+**✨ Just Plain Objects**
+Results are simple JavaScript objects, not complex classes.
+This means you can easily log them or send them through APIs (e.g. using a server action) without any extra work.

+**⚡ Function-Based Approach**
+Instead of chaining methods on result classes, you use simple pure functions.
+Want to create your own utility?
+Just write a new function — no classes or inheritance needed.

+**🔀 Sync and Async Support**
+All utilities work with both synchronous and asynchronous code.
+You don't have to learn two different APIs or import separate functions for promise handling.

+**🌱 Easy to Adopt**
+Start small!
+You can use Result types in just a few places to get immediate benefits.
+No need to use more dependencies or rewrite the entire project to see the difference.

 ## Getting Started

 Ready to start using Result types in your project?
 Check out the [Getting Started](/docs/result/getting-started) guide to learn how to install and use the `@uni-ts/result` package with practical examples and API documentation.